|| 2.32 out of 5

-Why Can't I Communicate with My GPIB Instrument?
+I Can't Communicate with My GPIB Instrument

 Why can't I communicate with my GPIB instrument?

-The "Scan for Instruments" button in MAX will conduct a FindLstn() test for all GPIB addresses 0-30 to find active listeners on the bus and then will attempt to identify these instruments by sending them "*IDN?" and then performing a read.
+Clicking on the "Scan for Instruments" button in MAX will conduct a FindLstn() test for all GPIB addresses 0-30 to find active listeners on the bus.
+It will then attempt to identify these instruments by sending them "*IDN?" and performing a read.

 Error on a Write